 If I want to add new, I can either select add new from this page or add new from the left-hand side here and creating a blog post in WordPress is pretty easy.
 This top section here is, once it loads, the title of the blog posts.

-So I add the title and then I can also add the text in this visual section here.
+I add the title and then I can also add the text in this visual section here.
 Now, this is pretty much the gist of it.
 You’re creating pages and you’re creating posts.
 You also can add plugins to WordPress.

 And that’s from the plugin section here.
 And you’re like, ‘what’s a plugin?’ plugin is essentially a piece of code that increases the functionality of the site.
-So I’ve got a bunch of plugins.
+I’ve got a bunch of plugins.

 I have a plugin for Google analytics, I have a plugin for forms, I have a plugin so that I can add the Facebook pixel to my page, social media plugins, a whole range of plugins and it’s essentially done from the plugin section here.

 Now let’s have a look at Squarespace.
-So this is a demo Squarespace site.
+This is a demo Squarespace site.
 Look and feel-wise, you can definitely get a beautiful design with Squarespace, just like a WordPress website.
 You can have a page, a website with a blog post, a shop, different pages, and when you go into Squarespace to actually change things, it’s here that all the magic happens.

-So this is the homepage, and I can change the title of the homepage.
+This is the homepage, and I can change the title of the homepage.
 Lots of great stuff.
 All I did was go and hover into this section and then I can make changes to the text to be whatever I want to be.

-So here’s the button, so if I want to make changes to the button I select it, I select the pencil icon to edit it and then I can change the text of it so I can change it to– let’s go here now, and I can change the URL to be whatever I want to be.
+Here’s the button, so if I want to make changes to the button I select it, I select the pencil icon to edit it and then I can change the text of it so I can change it to– let’s go here now, and I can change the URL to be whatever I want to be.
 And then select apply to make those changes.

-So it’s really easy.
+It’s really easy.
 I select the area that I want, and then I’m presented with all the options to change it, My faves.
 And it’s really nice and easy to change things easily.
 Images, so this is an image that I want to edit.

 I hover over it, everything’s hovering over it and then selecting the pencil.
-So that then allows me to then choose an image so I can either edit it myself or I can delete it and then search for another image and I can choose images from their library or I can go ahead and upload my own images as well.
+That then allows me to then choose an image so I can either edit it myself or I can delete it and then search for another image and I can choose images from their library or I can go ahead and upload my own images as well.

 When I look at Squarespace and WordPress and compare them in terms of price, it really is not, I think that straightforward because there are lots of variable options when it comes to how much you end up paying per year depending on a whole range of things.